Khaled100233/Ice-Cream-Shop/README.md

 - HTML
 - CSS

-###### this project requires netbeans environment to run with the mail jar file included for the mailing feature to work properly.
+###### this project requires netbeans environment to run, and the mail jar file included for the mailing feature to work properly.
 In order to use glassfish server to run the project you need JDK8.1 or less.